 The best way to go about it is to communicate with PayPal and ask them why the account is limited.
 They will give you the reasons and then tell you what to do to correct the issue.
 You may be asked to submit your ID card or business documents among other things.

-If all else fails, just wait for the six months, get whatever cash you had out of PayPal and then follow their rules.
+If all else fails, just wait for the six months, get whatever cash you had out of PayPal and then follow their rules in future.

 There are lots of stories about why PayPal does not allow withdrawals via most bank accounts apart from Equity Bank.
 Some call it discrimination, others say it is our laws but there is no clear reason why this is so.
 The good thing is that you can withdraw cash using the methods above.

-Apart from withdrawals, everything else about PayPal is easy and straightforward.
+Apart from withdrawals and limitations, everything else about PayPal is easy and straightforward.

 I don’t recommend over-dependence on PayPal though.
 In case your freelancing website can pay via Payoneer, opt for it instead.
 For example, Upwork and Freelancer allow direct Payoneer withdrawals.
-You can also receive money through Skrill which works perfectly in Kenya.
+Upwork can send cash to your M-Pesa or local bank account.